ericmbernier/ericmbernier/README.md

 <h2 align="center">:wave: Hi there!
 I'm Eric.</h2>

-:snake: I'm a professional Python developer.
-Currently, I work out of Providence, RI, for [Marstone](https://www.marstone.com/).
+:snake: I'm a seasoned software engineer with prior experience with Java and C# and a love for all things Python!

 :video_game: I make small [video games](https://ericbernier.com/games) in my free time, though very slowly these days.